-Would you trust a medical system whose only metric was "which doctor would the average Internet user vote for after 2 seconds of listening"?
+Would you trust a medical system measured by: which doctor would the average Internet user vote for?

 The AI community treats this popular online leaderboard as gospel.
 Researchers cite it.
-Companies optimize for it.
-"It's real users!", they say. a16z, of course, threw $100M at it, valuing the company at $600M.
-But beneath the legitimacy lies a broken system that rewards superficiality over accuracy.
+Companies optimize for it and set it as their North Star.
+But beneath the sheen of legitimacy lies a broken system that rewards superficiality over accuracy.

 It's like going to the grocery store and buying tabloids, pretending they're scientific journals.